Enjoy A Traditional, Delicious Keto Halwa Recipe

 Every year, Hindu people celebrate the Navaratri Festival, ten days of beautiful decorations, storytelling, chanting and great food.

 Halwa is one of these traditional foods, although it’s also popular in many other parts of the world.
 Basically, this confection can be based on different veggies, from yams to carrots and from squashes to lentils.
-We’re making ours with bottle gourd.

 What We’ll Need for Today’s Tasty Keto Halwa.

 This simple recipe calls only for seven ingredients, but it tastes awesome!
-We’ll obviously use bottle gourd, almost two pounds.
+We’ll obviously use zucchini or bottle gourd, almost two pounds.
 Once finely grated, you end up with our dessert’s body, and it has a lovely light green color.

 Then we’ll need ghee — this single most important ingredient in Indian cooking (one of the healthiest fats to cook with too).
 We’re using it to roast a handful of almonds and pistachios — your house will smell beautiful, by the way!